hageyahhoo/Agile2020/proposal.md

 After this talk, you will get concrete examples of techniques, tools, and solutions to nurture process improvement in this type of organization, to get support and understanding from strongly technology-oriented persons, and to find a point to start your action.

-# Lessons Learned from Your Experience
+# ⭐️Lessons Learned from Your Experience
 - Agile methodologies and experiences work well for establishing totally new roles and activities.
 Especially, verbalizing stakeholders' concerns and sharing them with decision-makers by Product Discovery is very important.
 Additionally, attracting decision-makers and colleagues by giving impacts continuously is very effective.
 Establishing SET role in LINE Corporation was analogous to start-up business or building new services to us.

 - We could provide innovative ideas and solutions by working closely with product development teams.
 Especially, experiencing hardships together was an essential factor to find and solve real problems.